 Matt Davison, Research Fellow

-Matt Davison is Professor of Applied Mathematics and Statistical & Actuarial Sciences at Western University.
-He also teaches quantitative business analysis methods classes at Ivey.
+Matt Davison is Dean, Faculty of Science, at Western University and Professor of Applied Mathematics and Statistical & Actuarial Sciences.
+He also teaches quantitative business analysis methods classes at the Ivey Business School.
 Davison holds the Canada Research Chair in Quantitative Finance and leads the nationwide Modelling Trading and Risk in the Market project for the MITACS Network of Centres of Excellence.
 Much of his research is on energy markets and finance, and lies at the intersection of Industrial Mathematics, Operational Research, and Engineering.
 He has published his work in Operations Research, Naval Research Logistics, The IEEE Transactions on Power Engineering Systems, the Journal of Hydrology, and many other journals.
 Davison has carried out energy-related projects for Ontario Power Generation and Environment Canada, and has received research grants from the Natural Science and Engineering Research Council of Canada, The Ontario Centres of Excellence, and MITACS Inc.

 Richard Dicerni, Executive-in-Residence